-RNA-based vaccines against SARS-CoV-2 are critical to limiting COVID-19 severity and spread.
+RNA-based vaccines against SARS-CoV-2 have proven critical to limiting COVID-19 disease severity and spread.
 Cellular mechanisms driving antigen-specific responses to these vaccines, however, remain uncertain.
-We used single-cell technologies to identify and characterized antigen-specific cells and antibody responses to the RNA vaccine BNT162b2 in longitudinal samples from a cohort of healthy donors.
-Mass cytometry and machine learning pinpointed a novel expanding, population of antigen-specific non-canonical memory CD4 and CD8 T cells.
-B cell sequencing suggested progression from IgM, with apparent cross-reactivity to endemic coronaviruses, to SARS-CoV-2-specific IgA and IgG memory B cells and plasmablasts.
-Responding lymphocyte populations correlated with eventual SARS-CoV-2 IgG and a donor lacking these cell populations failed to sustain SARS-CoV-2-specific antibodies and experienced breakthrough infection.
-These integrated proteomic and genomic platforms reveal an antigen-specific cellular basis of RNA vaccine-based immunity.
+Here we identify and characterize antigen-specific cells and antibody responses to the RNA vaccine BNT162b2 using multiple single-cell technologies for in depth analysis of longitudinal samples from a cohort of healthy participants.
+Mass cytometry and unbiased machine learning pinpoint an expanding, population of antigen-specific memory CD4 and CD8 T cells with characteristics of follicular or peripheral helper cells.
+B cell receptor sequencing suggest progression from IgM, with apparent cross-reactivity to endemic coronaviruses, to SARS-CoV-2-specific IgA and IgG memory B cells and plasmablasts.
+Responding lymphocyte populations correlate with eventual SARS-CoV-2 IgG, and a participant lacking these cell populations failed to sustain SARS-CoV-2-specific antibodies and experienced breakthrough infection.
+These integrated proteomic and genomic platforms identify an antigen-specific cellular basis of RNA vaccine-based immunity.